DandyLyons/notes/content/Library/The Bible (WEB)/24 - Jeremiah/Jer-23.md

 Therefore Yahweh, the God of Israel, says against the shepherds who feed my people: "You have scattered my flock, driven them away, and have not visited them.
 Behold, I will visit on you the evil of your doings," says Yahweh.

 ###### v3
-"I will gather the remnant of my flock out of all the countries where I have driven them, and will bring them again to their folds; and they will be fruitful and multiply.
+"I will gather the remnant of my flock out of all the countries where I have driven them, and will bring them again to their folds; and they will [[Be fruitful, and multiply|be fruitful and multiply]].

 ###### v4
 I will set up shepherds over them, who will feed them.
 They will no longer be afraid or dismayed, neither will any be lacking," says Yahweh.